Wichita Hispanic Chamber of Commerce donates money to nonprofit

 WICHITA, Kan.
 (KSNW) – On Wednesday, a room full of people gathered at Wichita State University for a night filled with games, laughter and of course, gift-giving.

-“Today, we are doing the posada and the posada is something we do to say thank you,” said Board member of the Wichita Hispanic Chamber of Commerce, Javier Villegas.
+“Today, we are doing the posada and the posada is something we do to say thank you,” said Javier Villegas, Wichita Hispanic Chamber of Commerce

 Villegas a board member at the Hispanic Chamber of Commerce says they have been participating in the Posada Navideña for a few years now.
 But this year they are doing something different, they’re garnering funds for those in need.